Cycle Traversability for Claw-free Graphs and Polyhedral Maps: Property for Claw-free Graphs

 By Theorem~\ref{thm:c41}, $G$ has a cycle $C$ containing $x_1, x_2$ and two other vertices from $S$, say $x_3$ and $x_4$, but avoiding $z$.

 {\bf Claim~1.} {\sl Either $C(x_1, x_2)\cap S=\emptyset$ or $C(x_2,x_1)\cap S=\emptyset$.}

-{\em Proof of Claim~1:} If not, assume that $x_3\in C(x_1,x_2)\cap S$ and $x_4\in C(x_2, x_1)\cap S$.
+{\em Proof of Claim~1:} Suppose the Claim is false and assume that $x_3\in C(x_1,x_2)\cap S$ and $x_4\in C(x_2, x_1)\cap S$.
 By Menger's Theorem, there are three internally disjoint paths $P_1, P_2$ and $P_3$ joining $x_5$ and three distinct vertices of $C$, say $u_1, u_2$ and $u_3$, respectively.
 Note that $P_1,P_2$ and $P_3$ do not contain $z$ because they are paths in $Q$.
 Note that $x_1, x_2, x_3$ and $x_4$ separate $C$ into four segments, none of which contains two vertices of $\{u_1,u_2, u_3\}$.
 For otherwise, one could use the two paths with endvertices in the same segment to insert $x_5$ into $C$ to generate a cycle of the type we seek.
 It follows that:

 \begin{description} \item[($**$) ] {\sl any three internally disjoint paths from $x_5$ to $C$ end in three different segments of $C$ determined by $x_1,\ldots, x_4$.} \end{description}

 By symmetry, we may assume that $u_1\in C(x_1, x_3]$, $u_2\in C(x_2, x_4)$ and $u_3\in C(x_4, x_1)$.
 Now, applying Perfect's Theorem to $x_4$ and $H=C[u_3,u_2] \cup (\bigcup P_i)$, we obtain three internally disjoint paths joining $x_4$ and three distinct vertices of $H$, and two of them, say $P_1'$ and $P_2'$, end at $u_2$ and $u_3$.
 Assume the third path $P_3'$ from $x_4$ to $H$ ends at $w$.
 Note that $P_1',P_2'$ and $P_3'$ do not contain $z$.
 By $(**)$ and Jumper Operations, we may assume that $w\notin P_1$.
 The vertex $w$ does not belong to $P_2\cup P_3\cup C[u_3,x_1)\cup C(x_2, u_2]$, for otherwise $x_4$ could be inserted into the cycle $C[u_3,u_2]\cup P_2\cup P_3$ by two of the three paths from $P_1', P_2'$ and $P_3'$ to generate the cycle sought and again we would have a contradiction.
 Hence, $w\in C(x_1, u_1)$ or $ C(u_1, x_3]$ or $C(x_3,x_2)$.